rafaelmelo007/CSharpCodeBuilder/README.md

 # CSharpCodeBuilder
-c# helper to compile c# source code in runtime using Microsoft.CodeAnalysis.
+c# helper to compile source code in runtime.
+Using Microsoft.CodeAnalysis.

 ### Sample code
 ```c#